imprvhub/analyzemydream/src/content/blog/what-does-it-mean-to-dream-about-cockroaches.md

 Dreaming about large cockroaches often represents problems that seem overwhelming or have been magnified in your mind.
 Your subconscious is reminding you that these problems may not be as significant as you perceive them to be.

 - **Observing Large Cockroaches:**  Reflect on the magnitude of your problems and whether you are exaggerating their importance.
-- **Killing Large Cockroaches:**  This indicates that you are capable of resolving these problems and taking control.

 ### Small Cockroaches: Minor Obstacles